material-motion/material-motion/overview.md

 ## What we plan to do

-**Create motion runtimes for the expression of declarative motion.**
+**Create motion runtimes for the expression of declarative motion.** These runtimes will serve as both a proof of concept and as a production-ready tool.

 **Whenever possible, work with platforms to build native solutions that replace our runtimes.**